Defective Seat Belt Injury Lawyers

-Our seatbelt injury lawyers have the knowledge and experience to successfully represent you and maximize your recovery.
+Our safety belt injury attorneys have the knowledge and experience to successfully represent you and maximize your recovery.
 We will use our experience, knowledge and resources to ensure that your rights are protected and that you receive the highest compensation for your losses.

 According to the National Occupant Protection Use Survey, seat belt use in the year 2011 was estimated at 84 percent.
 In general, wearing a seatbelt will dramatically increase vehicle occupants' chances of surviving a crash.

-In fact, the National Safety Council (NSC) estimates that seatbelts saved more than 75,000 lives between 2004 and 2008.
-Unfortunately, there are cases each year in California that involve defective seatbelts that fail to properly protect vehicle occupants.
+In fact, the National Safety Council (NSC) estimates that seat belts saved more than 75,000 lives between 2004 and 2008.
+Unfortunately, there are cases each year in California that involve defective lap belts that fail to properly protect vehicle occupants.

 Dangers of Seatbelt Defects